-- The classification of an argumentative text as to whether it misses opposing viewpoints (i.e., whether it only supports its own stance) Myside bias is closely related to confirmation bias. - Input.
+- The classification of an argumentative text as to whether it misses opposing viewpoints (i.e., whether it only supports its own stance) - Input.
 An argumentative text - Output.
 Whether the text has myside bias or no myside bias

 Stance classification: Examples